What Is Sky Q? + How Does It Work?

 Sky Q may be used in the same way as Sky Multi-Room if you currently have many boxes scattered across your home.

-With Sky Q, you just need one main Sky Q box, which has a Sky watching card, and the smaller boxes, which function as the main box’s slaves and don’t need their own viewing cards as earlier Sky systems did, are not necessary.
+With Sky Q, you just need one main Sky Q box and the smaller boxes, which function as the main box’s slaves and don’t need their own viewing cards as earlier Sky systems did, are not necessary.

 The Sky Q micro boxes are designed to communicate wirelessly with your main Sky Q box via their own mesh network.